james-r-barrett/RubiCon/README.md

 # RubiCon: Rubisco Condensation Analysis Toolkit

-RubiCon (Rubisco Condensation) was designed to analyze and quantify phase separation in LAMMPS molecular dynamics simulations of Rubisco and EPYC1.
+RubiCon (Rubisco Condensation) was designed to analyze and quantify phase separation in LAMMPS molecular dynamics simulations of Rubisco and linker proteins.
 It provides a robust pipeline for:

 - Detecting condensates